Apply To Our Program

 Each applicant will have the following four interviews:

-1. One interview with the PD and Chair for 15 minutes (either on day one or day 2)
+1. One interview with both the PD and Chair

-All interviews will be virtual.
-On Monday, November 21 half of our applicants will interview between the hours of 2:00-6p with the Chair and/or PD.
-On Tuesday, November 22 all applicants will participate in a full interview day with presentations, interviews, and breakout sessions.
+On Tuesday, November 19, ALL applicants will participate in a full interview day with resident presentations, faculty interviews, and breakout sessions.

 Virtual interviews for preliminary applicants